Walking in Whistler’s Winter Wonderland

 Winter Conditions on the Valley Trail

 The RMOW clears snow from most sections of the Valley Trail over winter, with the exception of areas that are groomed for multi-use activities like cross country skiing.
-You can check how frequently each section is cleared here – keep in mind that with multiple kilometers of trail to clear it may not happen immediately each morning, particularly after a heavy snowfall.
+You can check the RMOW website to check which trails will likely be cleared – keep in mind that with multiple kilometers of trail to clear it may not happen immediately each morning, particularly after a heavy snowfall.
 The Sea to Sky Trail is not winter maintained.